bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/the-admin-interface.md

 members can add new records, edit existing ones, and/or delete records.
-Moreover, you can control which records a member can edit and/or delete: only his own records (records added by the member himself), or his group\'s records (records added by any member of the group to which our member belongs), or all records entered by him and any other member of any group.
+Moreover, you can control which records a member can edit and/or delete: only his own records (records added by the member himself), or his group's records (records added by any member of the group to which our member belongs), or all records entered by him and any other member of any group.